 |Cognitive Neuroscience||15 credits|

 |Social Psychology of Social Problems||15 credits|

-Please note that some of the modules listed are 'core', which means that you must pass them to progress to the next level of study.
+Please note that some of the modules listed are 'compulsory', which means that you must pass them to progress to the next level of study.

 Credits and levels of learning